lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 Ok, here's an idea:

- - We can define a public `Rollable` trait which makes dice, well ... _rollable_
+ - We can define a public `Rollable` trait that makes dice, well ... _rollable_
  - Our standard `D6` and `D8` will implement the `Rollable` trait to be rollable themselves
  - We provide one single implementation for our `roll()` function
  - We make that one implementation generic over a `T` where `T` must implement `Rollable`